Royal phone scandal highlights new media risks

 The social media condemnation of Saldanha's death should prompt a re-think of ethics in the era of celebrity news, said Jim Macnamara, a media analyst from Australia's University of Technology, Sydney.

-"There is a lesson in this for media organizations everywhere, and for journalists and media personalities, and that is that they need to look at community standards and better self regulate," said Macnamara.
+"There is a lesson in this for media organisations everywhere, and for journalists and media personalities, and that is that they need to look at community standards and better self regulate," said Macnamara.

 The tragic fallout from the radio stunt has rekindled memories of the death of William's mother Diana in a Paris car crash in 1997 and threatens to cast a pall over the birth of his and Kate's first child.